dzbeck/attack_to_cve/updated-methodology.md

 To map a vulnerability using Table 1, identify the CWE associated with the vulnerability and review the corresponding row to determine whether the mapping applies.
 If options are listed for a component, read the notes in the table and the technique descriptions on the ATT&CK website to select the most appropriate.
 In some cases, the reader will be directed to identify the exploit method using [Standard Exploit Methods](new-methodology.md#standard-exploit-methods) and impacts using [Keyword-based Mapping](new-methodology.md#keyword-based-mapping).

-If a vulnerability's CWE is not listed in Table 1, it will have to be mapped using keywords (see [Keyword-based Mapping](new-methodology.md#keyword-based-mapping).
+If a vulnerability's CWE is not listed in Table 1, it must be mapped using keywords (see [Keyword-based Mapping](new-methodology.md#keyword-based-mapping).

 <p style="text-align: center;"><b>Table 1: Common Vulnerability Types</b></p>